TheMTank/ai-distillery/README.md

 search, browse, reduce, digest, compress, summarise and model all knowledge within ML/DL/RL/AI/DS/CS/Stats.
 And, always for the community.

-We are showing our results at [AI Distillery Heroku web server](https://ai-distiller.herokuapp.com/)
+We are showing our results on [ai-distillery.io](http://ai-distillery.io/).

 ## Installation